Institute for Management and Innovation: Initiatives and academics

+IMI's only undergraduate degree program is a minor in business, science and entrepreneurship.
+The institute also hosts the Master of Science in Biomedical Communications (MScBMC) degree, unique in Canada, in partnership with the Temerty Faculty of Medicine's Institute of Medical Science.
+The two-year program based in the Terrence Donnelly Health Sciences Complex on the Mississauga campus and is one of only four of its kind in the world.

+All academic units for management education at the University of Toronto, including IMI, are accredited by the Association to Advance Collegiate Schools of Business (AACSB).

+Notable faculty of the institute include accounting professor Yue Li.

 ICUBE

-The Institute for Management and Innovation hosts ICUBE UTM, a start-up incubator that is part of the University of Toronto Entrepreneurship network.
-ICUBE sponsors pitch competitions with the City of Mississauga and awards funding for UTM students, which have supported notable businesses including the food sustainability company Just Vertical and fundraising platform Micharity.
+The Institute for Management and Innovation hosts ICUBE UTM, a startup incubator that is part of the University of Toronto Entrepreneurship network.
+ICUBE sponsors pitch competitions with the City of Mississauga and awards funding for University of Toronto Mississauga students, which have supported notable businesses including the food sustainability company Just Vertical and fundraising platform Micharity.

 Rankings

 Although not exclusively attributed to the Institute for Management and Innovation, the University of Toronto ranked first in Canada and 33rd in the world for business and management studies by QS World University Rankings by Subject 2025.
-U of T similarly ranked first in Canada and 24th in the world for business, economics, and management by Times Higher Education's World University Rankings by Subject 2025.
+The university similarly ranked first in Canada and 24th in the world for business, economics, and management by Times Higher Education's World University Rankings by Subject 2025.